USS Oak Hill (LSD 51) conducts COMPTUEX

-ATLANTIC OCEAN (Nov.
-29, 2017) Sailors participate in a damage control training team aircraft fire fighting drill on the boat deck of the dock landing ship USS Oak Hill (LSD 51).
+ATLANTIC OCEAN (Dec.
+3, 2017) Chief Gunner's Mate Wade Jump (left) and Electronics Technician Emily Baker participate in an M-16 rifle re-qualification gun shoot on the flight deck of the dock landing ship USS Oak Hill (LSD 51).
 Oak Hill, components of the Iwo Jima Amphibious Ready Group and the 26th Marine Expeditionary Unit are conducting a Combined Composite Training Unit Exercise that is the culmination of training for the Navy-Marine Corps team and will certify them for deployment.
-(U.S. Navy photo by Mass Communication Specialist Seaman Jessica L. Dowell)
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Jessica L. Dowell)

 |Date Taken: